 In some countries, particularly the countries in Europe, the pricing of prescription pharmaceuticals is subject to governmental control.
 In these countries, price negotiations with governmental authorities can take considerable time after the receipt of marketing approval for a drug.
-To obtain adequate reimbursement or favorable pricing approval in some countries, we may be required to conduct a clinical trial that compares our product candidate to other available therapies.
+To obtain adequate reimbursement or favorable pricing approval in some countries, we may be required to conduct a potentially costly clinical trial that compares our product candidate to other available therapies.
+Failure to demonstrate sufficiently desirable results to such parties may result in adverse pricing or reimbursement decisions.
 If reimbursement of our products is unavailable or limited in scope or amount, or if pricing is set at unsatisfactory levels, our business could be harmed, possibly materially.